Published:

 How quickly do I receive my money after a cashless payment?

-Payout to your Swiss bank account is processed depending on the provider within 1–5 business days.
+Payouts to your Swiss bank account take between 1 and 5 business days, depending on the provider.
 With most PSPs, you can choose between daily, weekly, or monthly payouts.

 View detailed response